Discover exchange-traded fund (ETF) trading in the UK and spread bet or trade CFDs on over 1,000 ETF instruments.

 All investments contain a certain amount of risk, including ETF trading.
 However, when compared to trading individual shares, ETF trading benefits from diversification, which could help reduce risk.
 This is because an ETF tracks a selection of assets and isn’t reliant on the performance of a single asset or instrument.
 Consult our risk-management guide to help reduce your exposure to risk when trading.

 Trading ETFs can benefit investors in a number of ways.
 ETFs track several assets within a single trade, so when compared with trading on individual shares, ETFs can be a less costly investment, while also offering a more diversified selection of assets.
 Additionally, ETFs can provide exposure to markets that may not otherwise be available.
-Discover more advantages of ETFs on our ‘What is ETF trading?’ page.
+Learn more about ETF trading.